Murken-0/SimpleAndroidApplication/README.md

-This is practice project.
-The main goal of it is to learn android develop.
+The main goal of the project is to make an android application.

-This project implements multifunctional android application.

 The application implements following functions:
 1. Firebase Authentification